HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="median-emissions-by-ecommerce-2024.png",
   caption="Median emissions by ecommerce - 2024",
   description="A bar chart showing that the median emission for WooCommerce pages is 0.46 grams of carbon on desktop and 0.43 on mobile.
-For Shopify it’s 0.41 on desktop and 0.38 on mobile.
-For Squerspace Commerce it’s 0.57 on desktop and 0.39 on mobile.
+For Shopify it's 0.41 on desktop and 0.38 on mobile.
+For Squerspace Commerce it's 0.57 on desktop and 0.39 on mobile.
 For Wix eCommerce it is 0.5 on both desktop and mobile.
-For PrestaShop it’s 0.44 on desktop and 0.39 KB on mobile.
+For PrestaShop it's 0.44 on desktop and 0.39 KB on mobile.
 For 1C-Bitrix it is 0.47 on desktop and 0.54 on mobile.
-For Magento it’s 0.5 on desktop and 0.59 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1542686246&format=interactive", sheets_gid="2021180834", sql_file="ecommerce_bytes_per_type.sql"
+For Magento it's 0.5 on desktop and 0.59 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1542686246&format=interactive", sheets_gid="2021180834", sql_file="ecommerce_bytes_per_type.sql"